johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/IdentifyingComponentsGuide.md

 [Examples/Test Site homepage](https://johnsonandjohnson.github.io/Bodiless-JS/#/About/GettingStarted?id=launch-the-test-site)
 as an example.
 It consists of:

-* Header
+* Header and within the header is a
   * Logo (Clickable Image)
   * Menu
-* Header Image
+* Header Landscape Image
 * Title
 * Bullet Points
 * Touts
 * Footer with Copyright

-We have discussed that Header, Menu, Logo, & Footer already come in the Bodiless Starter Kit.
+The Header, Menu, Logo, & Footer components are global components.
 So thus it leaves the actual page components that are coming from [homepage](https://github.com/johnsonandjohnson/Bodiless-JS/blob/master/examples/test-site/src/data/pages/index.tsx) and if you inspect the code, you can see it was implemented with